findgriffin/theso/README.md

 adverb) and then sorted alphabetically.

-You can specify only certain usages that are of interest by adding a comma separated list of the usages you would like, for example.
+You can specify only certain usages that are of interest by adding a comma separated list of the usages you would like, for example:

     theso heavy noun,adj